anton-sidelnikov/bd-service/README.md

 ### Networking & Security

 App & DB Segregation
-  *	Lambda is public, but isolated and optionally VPC-enabled
+  *	Lambda is public, but isolated and optionally VPC-enabled (not our case)
   *	DynamoDB is IAM-secured, not exposed via network
   * API Gateway is HTTPS-only (optionally custom domain)